chahu/amazon-slot-machine/README.md

 When one or more delivery slots are detected an alarm will sound repeatedly.
 At this point the user should quickly select an available slot and continue.

+### Features

+- The process can be canceled by clicking "Cancel Automated Check" on the "Reserve a Time Slot".
+This is the main page which is refreshed.
+- Status messages are also added to the "Reserve a Time Slot" page telling how long it has been running and how in how many seconds it will refresh.
+-

 ### Issues
 - Testing, this has not been tested extensively.
+- Submit Issues/Bugs to help improve this